AntaresI/Jurassic-Park-Dinosaurs-Detector/README.md

 Here is a quick demonstration of the website and model predictions TODO

 # Dataset
 I wrote and used the script `dinos_downloader.py` which downloads images from Bing to create my own custom dataset of 47 species of dinosaurs.
-The dataset can be found here: TODO
+The dataset can be found here: [Jurassic Park Dinosaurs Dataset](https://www.kaggle.com/datasets/antaresl/jurassic-park-dinosaurs-dataset)

-I cleaned the downloaded images both automatically (also in `dinos_downloader.py`) and manually (to get rid of nonsense images) and the result is 4364 images of 47 different species of dinosaurs that are known to appear in the Jurassic Park movies.
+I cleaned the downloaded images both automatically (also in `dinos_downloader.py`) and manually (to get rid of wrong images) and the result is 4364 images of 47 different species of dinosaurs that are known to appear in the Jurassic Park movies.

 # Workflow
 After cleaning the images, they needed to be changed into a unified format `.png` so I wrote and used the `png_converter.py` script for converting all the images into `.png` format, and saving them accordingly into a `/png` folder containing all the folders of dinosaurs.